opvia/product-challenge/README.md

-# Opvia Take-home Product Challenge
+# Seal Take-home Product Challenge

 Congratulations!
 This is the last stage before the final interview.
 It's your opportunity show how you build, so we weight it very highly.

 ## How to complete this stage of the interview process

 1. Please clone this repo and use it as your starting point
-2. Complete the 'Opvia product problem' below
+2. Complete the 'Seal product problem' below
 3. When you are done, create a private repo and push your code to it
 4. Invite _hfmw_ to view the repo

-## Opvia product problem
+## Seal product problem

-Scientists are automatically uploading their data from bioreactors into Opvia.
+Scientists are automatically uploading their data from bioreactors into Seal.
 To help you, some example data is already loaded into a table.

 In the example data, each row shows the density of the cells and the total volume in the bioreactor at a given point in time.